-Feudalism - Wikipedia Feudalism, also known as the feudal system, was a combination of legal, economic, military, cultural, and political customs that flourished in medieval Europe from the 9th to 15th centuries
+Feudalism - Wikipedia Feudalism, also known as the feudal system, was a combination of various customs and systems that flourished in medieval Europe from the 9th to 15th centuries Broadly defined, it was a way of structuring society around relationships derived from the holding of land in exchange for service or labour

 Feudalism | Definition, Examples, History, Facts | Britannica Feudalism, historiographic construct designating the social, economic, and political conditions in western Europe during the early Middle Ages Feudalism is a label invented long after the period to which it was applied, referring to the most significant and distinctive characteristics of that era